uwhpsc-2016/syllabus/AskingQuestions.md

 # Asking Questions and Receiving Help

-> NOTE: This grading policy is tentative and subject to change until the start of the course.

 In AMath 483/583 there are many ways you can receive help from the instructor, TAs, and other students in the course.

 * [Gitter Chatroom](https://gitter.im/uwhpsc-2016) [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/uwhpsc-2016?utm_source=share-link&utm_medium=link&utm_campaign=share-link)